whyyexo/atom/README.md

    npm run dev
    ```

 Visit [`http://localhost:3000`](http://localhost:3000) to see the marketing homepage.
-Authenticated routes live under `/dashboard` and are protected by Clerk; themed Clerk sign-in/sign-up screens are available under `/sign-in` and `/sign-up`.
+Authenticated routes live under `/dashboard` and rely on Supabase sessions; custom sign-in/sign-up screens are available under `/sign-in` and `/sign-up`.

 ### Key Paths